Simplification of EU food and feed safety rules

 Bovine spongiform encephalopathy (BSE) (Regulation (EC) 999/2001)

 Why?
-Current rules make it difficult for the EU to respond quickly to scientific developments and evolving international standards; for example, the rules on specified risk materials are too burdensome now the risk from BSE has reduced.
+Current rules make it difficult for the EU to respond quickly to scientific developments and evolving international standards.
+For example, the rules on specified risk materials are too burdensome now the risk from BSE has reduced.

 Official Controls Regulation (Regulation 2017/625)

-Allow more flexibility in clearance of consignments at border control posts, in particular where phytosanitary certificates cover diverse batches requiring different types of checks.
+The Commission proposes to allow more flexibility in clearance of consignments at border control posts, in particular where phytosanitary certificates cover diverse batches requiring different types of checks.

 Animal welfare (Regulation (EC) 1099/2009)